airbus-seclab/c-compiler-security/clang_compilation.md

 While most sanitizers are not intended to be used in production builds, UBSan integer's checker is very interesting, as it will detect integer overflows and abort the program.

 The code should be compiled with `-fsanitize=integer -fsanitize-minimal-runtime -fsanitize-no-recover`.
-The performance impact should be reasonable on modern CPUs (~1%) [Ref](https://danluu.com/integer-overflow/).
+The performance impact should be reasonable on modern CPUs (~1%).
+Android [enables](https://android-developers.googleblog.com/2018/06/compiler-based-security-mitigations-in.html) it in production builds for some libraries.

 ### Code analysis